Aniket71999/DataAnalysisUdemyCourses/README.md

 3. Descriptive Analysis.
 4. Prescriptive Analysis.

+Purpose: -
+This project is to analyze a data set related to Udemy which will give us the better understanding about the current scenario in which of the department students were taking part with the descriptive analysis.
+It gives a report on the subject wise courses taken by the students and which field is having highest no students according to no. of reviews and subscribers with the help of raw data and analysis done on the data set.

 GOALS: -
 1. Which courses are available at affordable prices?
 2. Which courses are the best rated courses?